 The task force will be chaired by Brian Moran, Virginia Secretary of Public Safety and Homeland Security.
 McAuliffe has yet to name an individual to lead the commission.

 The violence occurred at the “Unite the Right” rally Aug.
-12 and a the night before.
+12 and a white nationalist march on Grounds the night before.
 Events turned deadly Aug.
 12 when a car plowed into a group of pedestrians, injuring at least 35 people and killing 32-year-old Heather Heyer.
 A separate deadly incident occurred when a Virginia State Police helicopter crashed in Albemarle County, killing Trooper-Pilot Berke M.M.
 Bates and Lt.
 H. Jay Cullen.
 The helicopter had been assisting law enforcement efforts in Charlottesville that day.